 Some things to be aware of: only parents in the household are recorded in this way, so if the parent now lives in a different household you would need to look back at previous waves to see if the child had that parent living with them previously.
 You can use w_indall for this if the child was too young to take part in the youth questionnaire at that point.
 Also, the young person's interpretation of w_ypstephas may not match our definition of a person living in the household.
 We try to interview everyone in the household (in our definition), but if that is not possible they should still be enumerated in w_indall.

-#3 Updated by Charlotte Edney 4 months ago
+#3 Updated by Charlotte Edney about 1 year ago

 Sorry for the delay and thanks for your response.